 Written by Scribendi

-RefWorks is great because it allows users to generate and format bibliographies and manuscripts in hundreds of output styles, including some of the most common: APA, MLA, Chicago, Vancouver, and Turabian.
+RefWorks is great because it allows users to generate and format bibliographies and manuscripts in hundreds of output styles, including some of the most common (e.g., APA, MLA, or Chicago).
 It also allows users to manage more than just bibliographic data, which is why it's great for academics and researchers alike.

 Zotero is both free and open source, which means that you don't have to pay for it and that its design is publicly accessible.
-Zotero is a great choice as a reference manager, especially for students, because it runs as both a web service and an offline service on your personal device (laptop, iPad, cell phone, etc.).
+Zotero is a great choice for a reference manager, especially for students, because it runs as both a web service and an offline service on your personal device (laptop, iPad, cell phone, etc.).

 EndNote is great if you're collaborating on a research paper.
 It lets you share with up to 14 colleagues anywhere in the world, so it's definitely the top choice for collaborations.
 One of the highlights of this reference manager is that it includes reference types such as interviews, podcasts, conference papers, and press releases.
-It also lets you add citations to Microsoft PowerPoint slides, which is especially awesome if you're creating a presentation with a group.
+It also lets you add citations to Microsoft PowerPoint slides, which is especially helpful if you're creating a presentation with a group.

-As with EndNote, it's great for collaborative work, as it allows you to connect with colleagues and share your papers, notes, and annotations.
+As with EndNote, it's great for collaborative work because it allows you to connect with colleagues and share your papers, notes, and annotations.
 It can be used on your computer via the web or through your iPhone or iPad, which makes it easy to do your work wherever you go.

 Citationsy is a great choice because it's so adaptable.
-You can access it as a page within your browser or download it as a chrome extension or mobile app, which means that you can access your library from any device with an internet connection.
+You can access it as a page within your browser or download it as a Chrome extension or mobile app, which means that you can access your library from any device with an internet connection.